Getting started with Libcloud compute nodes

 Enable API permissions

 Before you begin, allowing Libcloud to connect to your UpCloud account requires you to enable the API permissions.
-These can be found in your user account details at your UpCloud Control Panel.

 To begin developing with Libcloud, you will need to have a Python programming environment configured on your computer.
 You can find instructions to install Python for your operating system in their beginner’s guide.